emmo-repo/EMMOntoPy/README.md

-emmo-python - Python API for the Euroean Materials & Modelling Ontology (EMMO)
+EMMO-python - Python API for the Euroean Materials & Modelling Ontology (EMMO)
 ==============================================================================
 This package is based on [Owlready2] and provides an intuitive representation of EMMO in Python.